Feb. 28, 2018 | Updated Mar. 11, 2019

 Stories of workers suffering from vomiting, headaches, itches and other symptoms of acute pesticide exposure are all too common, as doctors diagnose up to 20,000 poisonings a year among agricultural workers.
 This is like saying that every year, each child and adult in the town of Shelbyville, Indiana, ends up in the hospital for a pesticide-related injury.
 And that’s only what’s reported.

 To address ongoing poisonings, critical improvements were made in the past several years to two federal safeguards—known as the Agricultural Worker Protection Standard and its sister set of safety standards, the Certification of Pesticide Applicators Rule.
 But on Dec.
-14, the Scott Pruitt-led U.S. Environmental Protection Agency announced its intent to gut these two poisoning-prevention measures, despite the lives at stake.
+14, 2017, the U.S. Environmental Protection Agency announced its intent to gut these two poisoning-prevention measures, despite the lives at stake.

-Earthjustice is proud to have worked alongside worker advocate and justice organizations to strengthen both of these critical protections.
+Earthjustice is proud to have worked alongside worker advocate and justice organizations for years to strengthen both of these critical protections.
 And we will defend these vital safeguards in court if the Trump administration continues its attack on our communities and the millions of people who grow our food.

 Here's how you could be affected, and how you can defend these protections.